vcftools/vcftools/README.md

 Documentation
 -------------

-Documentation and usage examples of usage can be found here:
+Documentation and usage examples can be found here:

 https://vcftools.github.io/examples.html

 A manual page is also available.
-If prefix is set to the default `/usr` or if `MANPATH` points to `$prefix/usr/share/man`, you can type:
+If prefix is set to `/usr` or if `MANPATH` points to `$prefix/usr/share/man`, you can type:

 ```